8/26神戸戦 北條聡プレビュー<br />

 Furthermore, there may be a strategy to exploit the mismatch between Muto and Nagatomo.
 It involves competing with Muto's height by playing long balls.
 If it is deemed disadvantageous, Nagatomo can be replaced by Sakai, and Henrique can be sent as an assassin against Muto.
 Then, Morishige, who remains, can tightly mark Osako.
 Utilizing such vertical and horizontal deviations may also be effective.

-For Morishige and Nagatomo, this is an opportunity to repay their debt from the previous match (2-3).
-Morishige was unable to prevent Osako's post-play and conceded a goal from a sharp counter-attack.
-On the other hand, Nagatomo, who was playing as a right-back, allowed Koya Yuruki to make a sharp breakthrough and Muto scored from the resulting cross.
-This time, there will be a certain expectation for their one-on-one battle with Muto.
+For Morishige and Nagatomo, it's a chance to pay back their debt from the previous match (2-3).
+Morishige was unable to stop Osako's post-play and conceded a goal from a sharp counter attack.
+On the other hand, Nagatomo, who was playing as a right back, allowed Koya Yuruki to make a sharp vertical breakthrough and Muto scored from the cross.
+This time, there is something to be expected from their one-on-one challenge against Muto.

-Replacing Nagatomo on the right side of Tokyo is the newly joined Kosuke Shirai.
-He is extremely strong in one-on-one battles, and should be able to hold his own against opponents like Taiki or Jean Patric.
+Replacing Nagatomo on the right side of Tokyo is the newly joined Kosuke SHIRAI this summer.
+He is incredibly strong in one-on-one battles, and should be able to hold his own against opponents such as Taki or Jean PATRIC.

-Under the Klamovski regime, the defensive organization has been established and the result is significantly different from the previous match.
-In fact, they achieved a clean sheet in 6 out of 8 matches.
-However, they were defeated in the remaining 2 matches with multiple goals conceded.
+Under the Peter CKLAMOVSKI regime, the defensive organization has been established and its completion is significantly different from the previous match.
+In fact, they have achieved a clean sheet in 6 out of 8 matches.
+However, they have lost in the remaining 2 matches with multiple goals conceded.
 The reality is that they cannot earn points without keeping a clean sheet.
-They couldn't hold on until the end last weekend and lost to Yokohama FM.
-Even if they concede goals, they want to fight tenaciously until the end and secure points.
+Last weekend, they couldn't hold on until the end and lost to Yokohama FM.
+Even if they concede a goal, they want to fight tenaciously until the end and grab points.

-No matter how much you suppress the number of goals conceded, you cannot win if you do not score.
-In the last 8 matches, only the Urawa Reds match ended with no goals.
-Good defense is becoming a prelude to good offense.
+No matter how much we suppress the goals, we cannot win without scoring.
+In the last 8 games, only the Urawa Reds game ended with no goals.
+Good defense is setting the stage for good offense.
 If, by any chance, the pressing fails, there is also a way to build a compact defensive wall from the midfield.
-Yokohama FC defeated Kobe by building on this foundation.
+This was the foundation for Yokohama FC's victory over Kobe.
 When attacking, they skillfully mix in long balls and break through Kobe's high line.
-Of course, the backline is also a target for Tokyo.
-By placing the explosive speed of Adailton and Jája Silva at the forefront, you can expect a corresponding return.
-Considering the fact that Kobe struggled to break through Yokohama FC's block throughout the match, it will become a viable option.
+Of course, the back line is also a target for Tokyo.
+With the explosive speed of Adailton and Jája Silva leading the front line, we can expect a suitable return.
+Even considering the fact that Kobe struggled to break through Yokohama FC's block, this could be a viable option.

 Both are similar in their pursuit of high-intensity football.
-If they attempt fierce pressing from the beginning, many scoring opportunities will likely arise from sharp counterattacks.
-They have the talent to make that possible.
+If they both attempt fierce pressing from the beginning, most of the chances will come from sharp counter attacks.
+They have the talent to make it possible.
 Can Tokyo stop Kobe's "Real 9" that they boast?
-If they want to seize the chance of victory, there is no other choice but to accomplish that.
-The main cast of the New National Stadium battle is undoubtedly the blue and red assassins burning with the desire to "shut down Osako".
+If they want to seize the opportunity to win, there is no other way but to accomplish it.
+The main cast of the new National Final Round will surely be the blue and red assassins burning with the desire to "stop Osako".